bhanu7755/gitpitch/PITCHME.md

 ### @fa[rocket] Topics to Explore Today @fa[rocket]

+1. What is Accessibility?
-1. Why Accessibility?
+2. Why Accessibility?
-2. Understand Accountability
+3. Understand Accountability
-3. Tools we can use
+4. Tools we can use
-4. Accessibility with Angular
+5. Accessibility with Angular

+---?color=#8fa33b

+### What is Accessibility?

+---
+Getting your [app, product or software] usable by as many people as humanly possible

 ---?color=#8fa33b